SolidLabResearch/WhatsInAPod/content/document_centric.md

 we can observe the meaning they ascribe to such a document.
 Noting that Solid typically uses RDF 1.0 documents
-(so only triples, and not quads as in RDF 1.1), we consider the occurrence of an RDF triple in a document to carry meaning with regard to the following aspects:
+(so only triples, and not quads as in RDF 1.1), the occurrence of an RDF triple in a document seems to carry various degree of meaning with regard to the following aspects:

 - _(implicit)_ **Context**:
   the occurrence of certain triples within the same document